bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Vendor

-gh-ost needs to know who the cloud provider is to run properly.
+gh-ost needs to know who the cloud provider is to run correctly.
 We will add a new field in `Instance` to store cloud provider type.
-User should set this field.
+The user should set this field.

 ```Go
 type Vendor string